Returning Students

 Year Round Residence

-We do not offer a room guarantee for returning students.
+Please note that we do not offer a room guarantee for upper-year students, graduate students or student families.

 Year Round Residences

-Acadia Park (student families)
+Acadia Park

 Applying for Year Round Residence

 Follow these step-by-step instructions and apply as soon as possible.
-Your waitlist number is based on the date of your application—so we recommend applying today!
+The earlier you apply, the sooner you’re likely to receive an offer.
+In fact, we recommend applying today!

 Applying to live in Brock Commons?